 Know deception when you see it.
-For example, when CW was told they must follow the FDCPA, one of their senior lawyers tried to mislead the debtor into thinking otherwise.
-(They actually said it in an email!)
+For example, when Cooling & Winter was told they must follow the FDCPA, one of their senior lawyers tried to mislead the debtor into thinking otherwise.

 The lawyer starting saying something that was technically true: “We represent the creditor and the creditor is FDCPA exempt”.
-But in context, it was said only to fool the debtor into thinking something false; i.e. that the FDCPA did not apply to CW, a law firm which is clearly a 3rd party debt collector!
+But in context, it was said only to fool the debtor into thinking something false; i.e. that because the FDCPA doesn’t apply to the creditor it also won’t apply to the creditor’s 3rd party debt collector!

 There was no other purpose for this response except to mislead and deceive the debtor, who had challenged them under the FDCPA!
 So they violated both the GA Bar rules on deception and misrepresentation, along with the the FDCPA rules against misleading the debtor.

-In CW’s case, they know full well they are under the FDCPA.
+In Cooling & Winter’s case, they know full well they are under the FDCPA.
 Take a look at the disclaimer they have on their website.
 It totally tracks the FDCPA disclaimer-the one where the law requires all 3rd party collectors to say This is an attempt to collect a debt and any information obtained will be used for that purpose.

 Now what debt collector would ever put this on their website unless they were forced to by law?
-It’s like the cop who reads you your Miranda rights and claims it was just a courtesy.
+It’s like the cop who reads you your Miranda rights and then claims it was just a courtesy.
 The police don’t do it as a courtesy.
 They only do it because they have to.
-So CW has committed a breach in ethics by lying to you.
+So Cooling & Winter, a law firm, has committed a breach in lawyer ethics by lying to you.